RalphRobes0324/RalphRobes0324/README.md

 In On The Joke...? (https://globalgamejam.org/games/2024/joke-2): Global Game Jam is a 48-hour competition where participants create games with predetermined themes.
 This year's theme was "Make Me Laugh", and it inspired the creation of our game "In On The Joke...?".

 ### Project 2: Gear 5
-Gear 5 (https://appliedtechnology.humber.ca/shows/advanced-manufacturing-projects-2023/projects/portable-arcade-machine-gear5.html): The Humber Final Year Capstone project is this one.
-We were given two semesters to build the hardware, create the app, and release it public.
-Our team created an app that lets users track their progress use it as a wireless controller, and create a portable arcade machine.
+Gear 5 (https://appliedtechnology.humber.ca/shows/advanced-manufacturing-projects-2023/projects/portable-arcade-machine-gear5.html): This is Humber's Final Year Capstone Project and we were given two semesters to build the hardware, create the app, and release it public.
+Our group designed the hardware for the portable arcade machine, as well as an app that allows users to track their progress and use it as a wireless controller.
+This project blends hardware and software seamlessly, showcasing innovation and dedication from conception to public release.

 ## Contact
 - Email: ralphbrianrobes@gmail.com